Welcome to Admissions

 Apply to study in Canada as an international student, extend your study permit, and find out about working while you study or after you graduate: Click here

 International Student - Health Insurance

 All international students must have medical insurance coverage while attending Landmark East School.
-Parents may obtain this health insurance from Ingle International at an approximate cost of $600 per year.
-Alternately, parents must provide the Admissions Office with the required authorization and credit card information that permits the payment of all medical expenses.
+Parents may obtain this health insurance from Elite Student Protection at an approximate cost of $870 per year.
+Alternately, parents must provide the Main Office with the required authorization and credit card information that permits the payment of all medical expenses.
 It is then the responsibility of the parents to complete and submit any medical claims to their insurance company.

 Affording Landmark East